 Trekksoft homepage: Tour booking solutions that make your life easier

 Trekksoft is another Regiondo alternative for UK-based teams; however, it is a more advanced (expensive) option marketed to tour operators who offer outdoorsy, action-packed, adrenaline-pumping experiences.
-Trekksoft is commonly categorised as excursion or adventure tour booking software
+Trekksoft is commonly categorised as excursion or adventure tour booking software.

 Trekksoft offers tiered packages to support different team sizes, but since they’re a pricier option, they’re typically reserved for larger teams.
 They also provide custom enterprise plans.